DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 <a href="https://teaching-vacancies.service.gov.uk/" class="button">Search Teaching Vacancies to see what teaching jobs are available</a>

+## Further information

-### Further reading: learn more about life as a teacher and the English education system
+### Learn more about life as a teacher and the English education system

 [Join the Aspiring Teachers Forum on Facebook](https://www.facebook.com/groups/1357146377672255/)